-*- coding: utf-8 -*-

 self.classifier: Classifier

-self.predicates: List[dedupe.predicates.Predicate]
+self.predicates: Collection[dedupe.predicates.Predicate]

 @property